volkanozsarac/EzGM/README.md

 The example is provided for CS(AvgSa) based ground motion record selection with two hazard scenarios.
 Moreover, other methods inside EzGM can be used to process a ground motion record (filter and read NGA records e.g.) and to obtain different intensity measures (see EzGM.gm_parameters).

+# OQproc
+Visualizition toolbox for results of hazard and disaggregation analysis in OpenQuake.

+This script can be used to prepare input required for the CS-based record selection

 ## Required Packages
 sys,
 os,